raizen4/wealth-wizards-test/README.md

+# Notes: I began working on this test on friday afternoon but without knowing any ramda.
+So practically, I began working towards resolving the tasks yesterday evening.
+All should be ready for Monday morning

 # ww-code-test

 In this test you will find a wide cross section of the type of code you will be exposed to at Wealth Wizards.